On the parametrization of the distributions of depth of shower maximum of ultra-high energy extensive air showers: Simulation of distributions

-\xmax is extracted from the simulated longitudinal profiles by fitting a quadratic function around the point with the maximum number of particles.
 Showers with two maxima in the longitudinal profile, the so-called double bump showers~\cite{anomalous}, for which the depth of shower maximum is not an unambiguously defined quantity, are removed from our analysis.
+The double bump showers are identified by searching the longitudinal profiles with more than two inflection points by computing the second derivative of profiles at each point in terms of finite differences.
+This approach effectively removes showers with two pronounced peaks.
 The fraction of removed profiles is below 0.4\% for all combinations of primary, energy and hadronic model.

-Examples of simulated \xmax distributions for some primary masses with energies of $10^{17}$ eV (upper panel) and $10^{20}$ eV (lower panel) are shown in figure~\ref{fig:dist}.
+Examples of simulated \xmax distributions for some primary masses with energies of $10^{17}\,$eV (upper panel) and $10^{20}\,$eV (lower panel) are shown in figure~\ref{fig:dist}.
 Primary types are indicated in the top-right corner of each plot.
 Each colored line corresponds to simulations done with a particular hadronic interaction model, indicated in the legend of the left plots.
 These distributions, as already known, have an accentuated positive skew that results from the exponential nature of particle interaction length distributions.
-Note in figure~\ref{fig:dist} the logarithm scale in the y-axis and the very small fluctuations of each point.
-In this illustration, \xmax was binned in intervals of 10 g/cm$^2$.
+Note, in figure~\ref{fig:dist}, the logarithm scale in the y-axis and the very small fluctuations of each point.
+In this illustration, \xmax was binned in intervals of $10\,$g/cm$^2$.
 As a result from the large simulated samples, fluctuations in the obtained distributions become larger only for very deep showers.